-If you are unable to successfully drop your course, please send an email to firstname.lastname@example.org.
+If a student is unable to successfully drop their course, please send an email to firstname.lastname@example.org.

-Notifying the instructor of your intent to drop, failing to attend class, or notifying the department by fax or phone is not considered an official withdrawal and may result in a failing grade and no tuition refund.
+Notifying the instructor of your intent to drop, failing to attend class, or notifying the department by fax, phone or email is not considered an official withdrawal and may result in a failing grade and no tuition refund.